CluelessBiker/project1-la-lucha/README.md

 Moving on to the 'Menu' page.
 Was experiencing the same issues with the menu heading that I was on the main page.
 Enlisted the help of my cousin to aid me in seeing the error of my ways.
 Once that was finally in place & I understood how to get there, I moved on to completing the menu layout with the newly aqcuired knowledge.
 Moved on to the "locations" page.
 Reused the banner heading from the menu page with a few minor adjustments to accomodate the larger word.
 And added the locations of where the food truck will be each day of the week.
 Each day is linked to a page on google maps to fascilitate people in finding the truck.
+Having completed most of the project (media queries still missing), I've realised that the site lacks content.
+I focused entirely on the design, and did not build up information to go with it.
+Will need to reconsider the layout, and possibly add in an "about" section.

 ## Credits